 You can read more about the Draft Waste Management and Minimisation Plan 2019 here

-Delivering on what we said we would do, and a strong focus on affordability and the environment are the key themes for the Annual Plan 2019/20.
-It continues the focused investment in water infrastructure and includes a proposed rates increase of 4.36% for the 2019/20 year - 0.32% above that projected in the 2018 Long Term Plan.
+Delivering on what we said we would do, and a strong focus on affordability and the environment were the key themes for the Annual Plan 2019/20.
+It continued the focused investment in water infrastructure and included a proposed rates increase of 4.36% for the 2019/20 year - 0.32% above that projected in the 2018 Long Term Plan.

-There are four key changes from the Long Term Plan 2018-28.
+There were four key changes from the Long Term Plan 2018-28.

 A proposal to provide a suspensory loan of $250,000 from the Rural Ward Funds to Water Holdings CHB Ltd to enable them to work collaboratively with partners to identify water security options, is one of the key proposals that Council is seeking the community’s feedback on.
 The suspensory loan, with strict criteria will not be provided to revisit the Ruataniwha Water Storage Scheme as it was known.
 Working in partnership to address the environmental, social and economic challenges and opportunities that water security creates, is the primary driver of the suspensory loan to support Water Holdings CHB to be part of the solution to address water security for Central Hawke’s Bay.

 Project THRIVE highlighted how passionate our community is about protecting our patch of Central Hawke’s Bay paradise.
 Council listened, and in response have development an Environmental and Sustainability Strategy, which feedback is sought on from the community as part of the 2019/20 Annual Plan consultation.
 Four priorities of managing our impact on waterways, increasing recycling and reducing waste to landfill, conserving water and managing for climate change are identified in the strategy.
 Council wants to hear any other great ideas that should be included within the strategy.